Safety and Health Information

 To keep you safe and healthy while you are traveling on your study abroad program, Gilman is partnering with International SOS, the world’s leading medical and travel security services company.

-- The International SOS benefits for Gilman scholars include 24/7 consultation and referral access for general questions and phone consultations as well as up to 5 counseling appointments (phone or in-person when available) at no cost.
-You are already registered for this service, and will just need to provide your name and your status as a Gilman scholar to utilize these services.
+- International SOS benefits for Gilman scholars include up-to-date information on COVID-19 in your host country (including entry/exit requirements for travelers, testing resources, and local lockdown policies), 24/7 consultation and referral access, as well as up to 5 counseling appointments at no cost.
+You are automatically registered for International SOS as a Gilman Scholar.

 - In addition to referral resources, we are also partnering with International SOS to support scholars in the event of an emergency.
 You will need to register your trip through the MyTrip feature:

 - Create your one-time MyTrip profile through the dedicated Gilman program URL.
-The information you will need to add is your name, email address, phone number, and select the Gilman program from the drop-down menu provided.
+Add your name, email address, phone number, and select the Gilman program from the drop-down menu provided.

 - Once your MyTrip profile is set up, forward your flight booking(s) to ExchangeTravel@itinerary.internationalsos.com OR manually add your travel details to your profile.

 Download the International SOS App!

 - One-click dialing to the closest International SOS Assistance Center

 - Mobile-friendly medical and travel security information